Taxation of international executives

 What income will be taxed during short-term assignments?

-Non-residents will be taxed on income derived from Indonesia only, at a flat 20 percent tax rate.
+Non-residents will be taxed on income derived from Indonesia only, at a flat 20 percent tax rate (non-resident tax rate).

 Are there any additional considerations that should be considered before initiating a short-term assignment in Indonesia?